Rutgers-RPL/pfa-training/README.md

 cd .\Projects\RRPL\
 ```

-Then, write the folling line to run your program, in either your computer's terminal or in VSCode terminal:
+Then, write the following line to run your program, in either your computer's terminal or in VSCode terminal:

 ```Shell
 python ex1.py